Zachary D. Crees, MD

 Research

-I currently serve as Co-Principal Investigator on three clinical trials:
+I serve as the Principal Investigator or Co-Principal Investigator on seven clinical trials:

 Phase Ib Trial Evaluating Kymriah (tisagenlecleucel) + Efineptakin Alfa (NT-I7) for Relapsed/Refractory Large B-cell Lymphoma